macnikearsenal/macnikearsenal/README.md

 ### Hi there 👋

-# I love the Simplicity of the Mac, the design of the Nike, the mentality of the Arsenal.
+# I love the Simplicity of the Mac, the Design of the Nike, the Mentality of the Arsenal.

 # 🔭 I’m currently working on ... college of AI
 # 🌱 I’m currently learning ... related to software